NGenetzky/espa-cloud-masking/l4-7_cfmask/README.md

 * Updated some command line options in the usage to be consistent with orders
 * Fixed so that the --help option exits successfully instead of indicating a failure
 * Other minor changes to comments and logging output
+* Changes to the location and installation of the EarthSunDistance.txt file
 * TODO TODO TODO - Additional changes are in development

 ## Installation